What you’ll do

 Setup → Permission Sets → New → Core8 Integration- System permissions: leave

-- Field-level security: mark all fields the integration reads as Visible and the ones it writes as Editable (bulk-select if unsure).
+- Field-level security: mark all fields the integration reads as Visible and any fields it writes as Editable.

 - Assign the permission set to the integration user.
 If the org exposes the Salesforce API Integration (permission set license), assign that as well.